MichaelCade/90DaysOfDevOps/Days/day21.md

-## The Big Picture - DevOps and Networking
+## The Big Picture: DevOps and Networking

 Welcome to Day 21!
 We are going to be getting into Networking over the next 7 days, Networking and DevOps is the overarching theme but we will need to get into some of the networking fundamentals as well.